TylorS/typed/apps/website/content/recipes/astro.md

 ## Build the quantity and subtotal together

-`component` marks a generator-backed component so Astro recognizes it without calling unrelated framework components.
-Like `@typed/ui/Component`, the generator acquires state with `yield*` and returns any renderable.
+`component` marks a generator-backed Template component so Astro recognizes it without calling unrelated framework components.
+The generator acquires state with `yield*` and returns any renderable.
 A parameterized generator produces a component function; a zero-argument generator produces a lazy component value.

 ```ts
 import { component } from "@typed/astro/Component";